 Lake County is situated in the northeast corner of Illinois, bordering Wisconsin and Lake Michigan.
 Cook County and the city of Chicago are directly south of Lake County, and McHenry County lies to the west.
-Lake and McHenry are also two of the five counties that make up Chicago's collar counties and are included in Chicago's Metropolitan and Combined Statistical Areas (MSA/CSA).
+Lake and McHenry are also two of the five counties that make up Chicago's collar counties and are included in Chicago's Metropolitan Statistical Area and Combined Statistical Area (MSA/CSA).
 Despite experiencing business growth over the past decade, the Chicago MSA saw a population decline of approximately 64,000 residents from 2010 to 2020 (see Figure 6).
-While it is still the third largest MSA in the United States, this out-migration is a major issue for the region's economic wellbeing.
+While it is still the third largest MSA in the United States, this outmigration is a major issue for the region's economic well-being.
 Lake County is no exception to this pattern.
 It is the firm conviction of those involved in this planning process that Lake County can-and must-grow its population as well as its business base.

-Although it is too early to fully understand the impacts of COVID-19 on migration patterns, Lake County appears to be well positioned to attract new talent, with high quality of life amenities.
+Although it is too early to fully understand the impacts of COVID-19 on migration patterns, Lake County appears to be well positioned to attract new talent, with high quality-of-life amenities.
 While the majority of Lake County's residents are White (61.6 percent), the County has a sizeable Hispanic community (21.7 percent), and smaller Black (6.5 percent) and Asian (7.6 percent) populations.
 Lake County's demographics closely resemble the United States and the state of Illinois, with one notable exception-the relative size of the County's Black population is about half that of state and national averages.
 Lake County's larger-than-average Hispanic population and slightly larger Asian population comprise the difference.

-The region has a variety of cultural amenities and Lake County is highly rated in SMU DataArts 2020 Arts Vibrancy Index.
-2 The Arts Vibrancy Index scores every county in the United States, based on categories including arts dollars, arts providers, government support, socioeconomic, and other leisure characteristics.
+The region has a variety of cultural amenities and Lake County is highly rated in SMU DataArts 2020 Arts Vibrancy Index.2 The Arts Vibrancy Index scores every county in the United States, based on categories including arts dollars, arts providers, government support, socioeconomic, and other leisure characteristics.
 Cook County and the city of Chicago rank slightly higher than Lake County, primarily due to a larger number of hospitality establishments per capita.
 Cook County also ranked significantly higher in government support, receiving a higher percentage of state arts dollars and state arts grants.
 This high ranking is not surprising given Chicago's position in the state and larger business and tourism economy.
 Lake County economic developers and community leaders recognize the importance the arts and culture industries have to the region's economy, as well as its positive impact on quality of life for both residents and tourists.

-In addition to arts and cultural amenities, the region benefits from extensive natural amenities.
-More than 10 percent of Lake County land-in excess of 30,000 acres-is managed by Lake County Forest Preserve District, with the mission to maintain land for recreation and conservation.
+In addition to arts and cultural amenities, the region benefits from extensive natural resources.
+More than 10 percent of Lake County land-in excess of 30,000 acres-is managed by Lake County Forest Preserves, with the mission to maintain land for recreation and conservation.
+Along with contributing to a high quality of life, forest land provides numerous advantages to the region, such as carbon sequestration, ground water filtration, and flood control.
 Lake County residents and visitors have access to an extensive network of state and local parks, including recreational opportunities on Lake Michigan and inland lakes and rivers.
+Among these recreational assets is the Fox River waterway, an important ecological resource and the busiest inland recreational waterway per acre in the US.